cosmincatalin/hbase-cluster/readme.md

 ##### Vagrant

-Vagrant is an utility that levreages the API of VirtualBox for the creation of virtual machines.
+Vagrant is an utility that leverages the API of VirtualBox for the creation of virtual machines.
 Vagrant can be plugged in with different *provisioners* that configure the virtual machines.

 ##### Puppet

-Enter Puppet, which is currently the de-facto industry standard for system configuration automatization.
+Enter Puppet, which is currently the de-facto industry standard for system configuration automation.
 Vagrant uses the power of Puppet to configure the Hadoop cluster.
 Puppet is a **Ruby DSL**